-To consider the subsequent evolution of the torus we do not directly use the torus generated by Bonnerot et al. (2016) because it was found to be already spreading and thus accreting due to artificial viscosity.
-At higher resolution spreading from artificial viscosity is less pronounced, and so we anticipate that the physical torus will be more radially compact and thus not yet accreting.
-Taking these considerations into account we consider the evolution of an idealised torus that is radially compact and has similar properties to Bonnerot et al. (2016), additionally allowing us to investigate the evolution of the PPI in such a torus in a controlled manner.
+To consider the subsequent evolution of the torus, we do not directly use the torus generated by Bonnerot et al. (2016) because it was found to be already spreading and thus accreting due to artificial viscosity.
+At higher resolution, spreading from artificial viscosity is less pronounced, and so we anticipate that the physical torus will be more radially compact and thus not yet accreting.
+Taking these considerations into account, we consider the evolution of an idealized torus that is radially compact and has properties similar to those of Bonnerot et al. (2016), additionally allowing us to investigate the evolution of the PPI in such a torus in a controlled manner.
 The cross-sectional extent of our torus is also constrained by the torus being in hydrostatic equilibrium.
-Rather than precisely matching the specific angular momentum measured from the remnant, we adopt constant specific angular momentum (i.e. q = 0) - both are unstable to the PPI (Papaloizou & Pringle 1984; Zurek & Benz 1986).
+Rather than precisely matching the specific angular momentum (i.e. q = 0) - both are unstable to the PPI (Papaloizou & Pringle 1984; Zurek & Benz 1986).

-We construct a circularised version of the remnant by assuming a torus with a similar cross section and specific angular momentum profile.
-Similar to our thin torus, we set the particles initially on concentric shells around $R_0 = 0.5$ AU, using d = 1.15 and with the number of shells and particles per shell dependent on the resolution (we used 1×10^5 , 1×10^6 and 1×10^7 particles, respectively).
+We construct a circularized version of the remnant by assuming a torus with a similar cross-section and specific angular momentum profile.
+Similar to our thin torus, we set the particles initially on concentric shells around $R_0 = 0.5$ au, using d = 1.15 and with the number of shells and particles per shell dependent on the resolution (we used $1 \times 10^5$ , $1 \times 10^6$ and $1 \times 10^7$ particles, respectively).
 This torus was relaxed into hydrostatic equilibrium using the relaxing potential as previously, until the potential energy ceased oscillating.

-We then set the torus in orbit in a Keplerian potential with a $10^6 \,\mathrm{M{\odot}}$ central object and added an m = 1 density perturbation using the method described in Section 2.2.
-While the m = 1 mode is the fastest (and only) growing mode for a radially wide torus (see Figure 7), a non-axisymmetric density structure with this mode is already present in the remnant produced by Bonnerot et al. (2016) (their figure 5).
-Additionally, if simulated with no added perturbation we find that the m = 1 mode develops.
-Again we use a Keplerian potential, but here with an accretion boundary at $R{\rm acc}=0.1$ AU.
+We then set the torus in orbit in a Keplerian potential with a $10^6 \text{ M}{\odot}$ central object and added an m = 1 density perturbation using the method described in Section 2.2.
+While the m = 1 mode is the fastest (and only) growing mode for a radially wide torus (see Fig. 7), a non-axisymmetric density structure with this mode is already present in the remnant produced by Bonnerot et al. (2016, their fig. 5).
+Additionally, if simulated with no added perturbation, we find that the m = 1 mode develops.
+Again, we use a Keplerian potential, but here with an accretion boundary at $R{\rm acc} = 0.1$ au.